Peter-Adjao/wireframing/README.md

 In short, wireframing ensures that **software projects start with clarity, collaboration, and a user-first approach**, making the overall development process smoother and more efficient.

+## Real-World Scenario: Wireframing in Action

+During the design of an **online food delivery application**, the initial low-fidelity wireframes revealed a potential usability issue: the **checkout button** was placed at the very bottom of the order summary page.
+Test users in early feedback sessions noted that they had to scroll extensively to confirm their orders, which created unnecessary friction in the process.

+### How the Issue Was Resolved
+- The design team revised the wireframe to include a **sticky checkout button** that remained visible at the bottom of the screen.
+- Additional high-fidelity wireframes were created in Figma to test this new placement.
+- Usability testing showed that users completed orders more quickly and with less frustration.

+### Impact on the Final Product
+- The improved design streamlined the checkout process, reducing cart abandonment rates.
+- Developers received **clear specifications** from the updated wireframes, ensuring the feature was implemented correctly.
+- Stakeholders were confident that the design prioritized user convenience and efficiency.

+---

+## Conclusion

+This scenario highlights the critical role of **wireframing** in identifying and resolving usability issues **before development begins**.
+By serving as a visual and functional blueprint, wireframes:

+- Expose problems early, saving time and resources.
+- Provide a shared language for collaboration among designers, developers, and stakeholders.
+- Ensure the final product delivers a **smooth, user-friendly experience**.

+In essence, wireframing is not just a design step — it is a **foundation for creating intuitive, efficient, and successful digital products**.